$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Acknowledgments

+YM was funded by NSF BSF 2430292 and Amazon AI fellowship.
+MD was partially supported by NSF awards CCF 2442615 and DMS 2502377.
+SV and NC were partially funded by the NSF–Simons Research Collaboration on the Mathematical and Scientific Foundations of Deep Learning (MoDL) (NSF DMS 2031985).
+SV was also funded by NSF CAREER 2339682, NSF CCF 2212457, and NSF BSF 2430292.

 Modern large-scale neural networks are often trained and released in multiple sizes to accommodate diverse inference budgets.
-To improve efficiency, recent work has explored \emph{model upscaling}: initializing larger models from trained smaller ones in order to transfer knowledge and accelerate convergence.
+To improve efficiency, recent work has explored \emph{model upscaling}: initializing larger models from trained smaller ones to accelerate convergence.
 However, this method can be sensitive to hyperparameters that need to be tuned at the target upscaled model size, which is prohibitively costly to do directly.
-It remains unclear whether the most common workaround---tuning on smaller models and extrapolating via hyperparameter scaling laws---is still sound when using upscaling.
-We address this with principled approaches to upscaling with respect to model widths and efficiently tuning hyperparameters in this setting.
-First, motivated by $\mu$P and any-dimensional architectures, we introduce a general upscaling method applicable to a broad range of architectures and optimizers, backed by theory guaranteeing that models are equivalent to their widened versions and allowing for rigorous analysis of infinite-width limits.
-Second, we extend the theory of $\mu$Transfer to a hyperparameter transfer technique for models upscaled using our method and empirically demonstrate that this method is effective on realistic datasets and architectures.
+It remains unclear whether tuning hyperparameters on smaller models and extrapolating via scaling laws is sound in this setting.
+We address this with principled approaches to width-based upscaling and efficient hyperparameter tuning in this setting.
+Motivated by $\mu$P and any-dimensional architectures, we introduce a general upscaling method that, like Net2Net, copies and perturbs weights, but uses theoretically grounded, width-dependent scalings for the perturbation noise and optimizer hyperparameters.
+First, we prove that under zero perturbation, the upscaled model is functionally equivalent to the base model throughout training.
+Second, we extend the $\mu$P theory to enable infinite-width limit analysis and establish hyperparameter transfer for upscaled models, greatly reducing the tuning cost.
+We empirically demonstrate that this method is effective on realistic datasets and architectures.